open-energy-transition/Oh-my-Grid/docs/map_it.md

 * Please read the common mistakes section in the starter-kit!
 * Certain countries should not be mapped on at a national level (eg. Brasil, USA, India), but you can zoom in to click on regions/states.

 You can select what power infrastructure you want by clicking on the different choices.
 The **Default** pulls all **transmission** power infrastructure and should be used when mapping generally.
 The repository with all the overpass queries can be found [here](https://github.com/open-energy-transition/osm-grid-definition).
 The Osmose, Global energy monitor, and Wikidata buttons are **hint layer** tools, which you can read about in our [tools](https://ohmygrid.org/tools/) page.

-Please do NOT upload these hint layers or data directly into JOSM.
+⚠️Please do NOT copy any data from **hint layer** directly into your OpenStreetMap data layer.
+Every data point in your OpenStreetMap data layer must be manually set and [verified](https://wiki.openstreetmap.org/wiki/Verifiability).
+The metadata must also be verified against compatible licensed sources or by people on the ground.
+If you cannot verify the data using satellite images or any other compatible source, please do not add this information from hint layers.
+This may seem like a high burden at first, but it ensures the high quality of OpenStreetMap.⚠️

 <!-- Beginning of Map section-->
 <style>
 #map {